Welcome to

 Imphal Peace Museum

-A museum which stands as a symbol of peace and reconciliation.
-Imphal Peace Museum serve as a living memory of the tragic war which reinforces the message that history changes and will make the world learn from past which is required for a lasting peaceful world.
+A museum that stands as a symbol of peace and reconciliation.
+Imphal Peace Museum serves as a living memory of the tragic war, which reinforces the message that history changes and will make the world learn from the past, which is required for a lasting peaceful world.

 IMPHAL PEACE MUSEUM